Hazard Insurance: What Homeowners Need To Know

 - Theft and vandalism

 Damages to personal property or injuries sustained on your property are not covered by hazard insurance.
-With this in mind, if a natural disaster happens, hazard insurance only protects your home's structure from a disaster named in your policy.
-This may include the home's structure, any garages or sheds, fences, and some belongings inside the home if a covered event damages them.
+With this in mind, if a natural disaster happens, hazard insurance only protects the structure of your home from a disaster named in your policy.
+This may include the home’s structure, any garages or sheds, fences and some belongings inside the home if a covered event damages them.

-Other instances that aren't covered might include infestations from pests, mold damage, and further damage that can happen over time.
+Other instances that aren't covered might include infestations from pests, mold damage or wear and tear that can happen over time.

 How Much Does Hazard Insurance Cost?